1. Who are your Members and how many are there?

 11. How is Hub managed?

 Hub has a Management Company (LLC) that is run by Charles Cameron and David Verrill, the general partners.
-Supporting the Management Group are three committees--Membership, Investment, and Advisory.
-The Membership Committee assists in identifying and qualifying new Members.
-The Investment Committee assists portfolio companies in planning, crafting, and implementing their exit.
-The Advisory Committee provides advice and policy for the Fund and Management Group.
-The Management Company manages the capital that is held in a separate LLC.
+We have an Advisory Committee which provides governance, and an LP Investment Advisory Committee that informs the investments.
+The Management Company manages the capital that is held in separate LLCs for each fund.

 [back to top]